salaamahtech/salaamahtech.github.io/Documents/pages/Virtualization.md

 				- DNS service is exposed to Pods running in the cluster
 				- It provides DNS names for cluster IPs
 				- Sample fully qualified DNS name: `alpaca-prod.default.svc.cluster.local`
 					- `alpaca-prod` - name of the service
 					- `default` - namespace that this service is in
 					- `svc` - recognizing that this is a service
 					- `cluster.local` - The base domain name for the cluster.
 This is the default and what you will see for most clusters.
 Administrators may change this to allow unique DNS names across multiple clusters.
 			- __Endpoints__
-				- For every Service object, Kubernetes creates a buddy Endpointsobject that contains the IP addresses for that service
+				- For every Service object, Kubernetes creates a buddy Endpoints object that contains the IP addresses for that service
 				- Apps that want to use services without using a cluster IP can use 'Endpoints'.
 				- To use a service, an advanced application can talk to the Kubernetes API directly to look up endpoints and call them.
 				- ![](../assets/kube_proxy.png)